pkctc/TCgithubDemo/README.md

 # TCgithubDemo
+# Git repo demo
 this is a demo app for TC Git course

 ## Roadmap

 * Add new features
 * Fix bugs
+* Add more things